-- 1. Bring the vehicle to a complete stop.

-- 2. Press and hold the brake pedal.

-- 3. Shift the automatic transmission into NEUTRAL or depress the clutch pedal on a manual transmission.

-- 4. Turn the engine OFF.

-- 5. Shift the transfer case lever into NEUTRAL (N).

-- 6. Start the engine.

-- 7. Shift the transmission into REVERSE.

-- 8. Release the brake pedal (and clutch pedal on manual transmissions) for five seconds and ensure that there is no vehicle movement. - 9.
+- 1. Bring the vehicle to a complete stop. - 2.
+Press and hold the brake pedal. - 3.
+Shift the automatic transmission into NEUTRAL or depress the clutch pedal on a manual transmission. - 4.
+Turn the engine OFF. - 5.
+Shift the transfer case lever into NEUTRAL (N). - 6.
+Start the engine. - 7.
+Shift the transmission into REVERSE. - 8.
+Release the brake pedal (and clutch pedal on manual transmissions) for five seconds and ensure that there is no vehicle movement. - 9.
 Repeat Steps 7 and 8 with automatic transmission in DRIVE or manual transmission in first gear. - 10.
+Turn the engine OFF and leave the ignition switch in the unlocked ACC position.

-Turn the engine OFF. - 11.
-Firmly apply the parking brake. - 12.
-Shift the transmission into PARK or place manual transmission in gear (NOT in Neutral).
+- 11. Firmly apply the parking brake. - 12.
+Shift the transmission into PARK or place manual transmission in gear (NOT in NEUTRAL).